mixxxdj/mixxx/src/rendergraph/shaders/README.md

 ### Qt < 6.6

 The GLSL shader have to extracted from the qsb shader bundles to be used by `QOpenGLShader`.
-This can be done using the script `generate_shaders_gl.pl`.
+This can be done using the script `generate_shaders_gl.py` in the ../tools directory.
 To use this script, make sure that the qsb and spirv commands are in your path. qsb is part of Qt. spirv is part of the Vulkan SDK and can be downloaded from <https://vulkan.org>

-The script also generates the file ```generated_shaders_gl.cmake``` which sets a cmake variable containing a list of all GLSL shaders, used by the CMakeLists.txt in this folder.
+The script also generates the file `generated_shaders_gl.cmake` which sets a cmake variable containing a list of all GLSL shaders, used by the CMakeLists.txt in this folder.